 Getting to Know the Ruby Standard Library – Pathname

-is useful library that demonstrates a good refactoring:
+Pathname is useful library that demonstrates a good refactoring:

 “Replace Data Value With Object”.
 In this case the data value is a

-representing a path.
+String representing a path.

-wraps that
+Pathname wraps that

-and provides a wide variety of methods for manipulating paths that would normally require you to call the
+String and provides a wide variety of methods for manipulating paths that would normally require you to call the

-, and
+Dir, and

-modules.
+IO modules.
 You might even be using it already without knowing as it shows up in

 Rails’ paths.
 First we will see a short example of

-in action, and then we will look at some of the patterns it employs.
+Pathname in action, and then we will look at some of the patterns it employs.

 Example of Pathname